serokell/blog-posts/existential-vs-universal-quantification/article.md

 # Universal and Existential Quantification in Haskell

-In logic, there are two common symbols: universal quantifier and existential quantifier.
+In logic, there are two common symbols: the universal quantifier and the existential quantifier.

 You might recognize them as $\forall$ (for all) and $\exists$ (there exists).

 The concepts these symbols stand for are relevant to Haskellers as well, since both universal and existential quantification is possible in Haskell.

 In this article, we'll show how to explicitly write down both types of quantification.
 We'll cover extensions like `ExplicitForAll`, `ExistentialQuantification`, and `RankNTypes`.

 ## Universal quantification